Skip to Content

 How to reheat scrambled eggs

-Here’s how you can reheat scrambled eggs in the microwave:
+Here’s how to reheat scrambled eggs in the microwave:

 1. Put the scrambled eggs in a deep microwave-safe bowl or a deep, curved platter.